wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/B_depths/story.md

 whose beacon on the ship display starts to move north-west, presumably avoiding the undersea hazard, and joining up with Jorma.
 "Hmm," radios in Karengo.
 "We should be right about on top of it.
 Send out a ping."
 It's almost a relief to send out a pulse to map the surroundings after flying dark for so long.
 The result, however, is a surprise.
-The display shows two leviathan-sized *things* ahead, each over 200 meters long.
+The display maps two leviathan-sized *things* ahead, each over 200 meters long.
-Dozens of sets of flippers run along each side and they tower at over 80 meters tall.
-Despite the poor resolution of the ping, hundreds of teeth show in its mouth.
+Dozens of sets of flippers run along each 80-meter-tall side and hundreds of human-sized teeth line their jaws.
-You goggle at the display for a moment, taking it in, and draw breath to call out the alarm, but just then an eye appears through the ship window, yellow, glowing, alien, and massive.
+You goggle at the display for a moment, taking it in, and draw breath to call out the alarm, and just then an eye appears through the ship window, yellow, glowing, alien, and massive.
 All at once, you turn and accelerate, shouting the alarm to any who hadn't already realized, and hoping that you're leaving the leviathan beasts behind.
 A quick glance at the display shows at least one subpod following behind; good enough.
 If one of those rams the ship, nobody is going home anyway.